The Best Soups for Fighting a Cold (So You Can Feel Better Fast!)

 Greek Tomato Soup with Orzo

-My recipe for manestra, which means "orzo" in Greek, is a straightforward and very easy to make recipe.
-You only need a few steps to transform simple ingredients into a creamy one-pot-wonder in about 30 minutes. —Kiki Vagianos, Melrose, Massachusetts
+My recipe for manestra, which means orzo in Greek, is effortless and very easy to make.
+You need only a few steps to transform simple ingredients into a creamy one-pot wonder. —Kiki Vagianos, Melrose, Massachusetts

 Easy Pork Posole